-Can You Register A Mark Containing Bad Words
+Can You Trademark A Bad Word?

-In selecting a trademark, it’s important to keep in mind that immoral or scandalous matter can not be protected by federal trademark law.
+In selecting a trademark, it’s important to keep in mind that immoral or scandalous matter cannot be protected by federal trademark law.
 Consulting a dictionary will usually reveal whether a particular word is traditionally considered vulgar or obscene.